tak-shuja/jwt-auth/README.md

 ### User

 - name
-- username (unique, lowercase)
+- username (unique, lowercase, validated)
-- password (hashed, not selected by default)
+- password (hashed, hidden using `select: false`)

+---

 ### RefreshToken

-- userId
+- userId (reference to User)
-- tokenHash
+- tokenHash (hashed token)
-- expiresAt
+- expiresAt (with TTL index)
 - isRevoked

-Expired tokens are automatically deleted using a TTL index.
+Expired tokens are automatically deleted using MongoDB TTL.

+---

+## Security Notes

+- Refresh tokens are stored as hashes
+- Refresh tokens are single-use (rotation)
+- Reuse detection invalidates all sessions
+- Cookies are HTTP-only
+- Passwords are hashed with bcrypt
+- Sensitive fields are excluded from queries

 ---